aresthebellator/EcoScan-AI/README.md

 # 🇬🇧 (ENG)

 EcoScan-AI is a local AI system that analyzes images containing waste and determines environmental severity.
+To send photos to the AI ​​you need to use the Telegram bot "EcoScanAI".

 Runs **fully offline**:
 ✔ No API